 But I must say flutter works better here so definitely a plus point from the side of Flutter developer as Flutter’s hot reload feature allows changeling in code while the application is running and will reload the code and continue further.

 For instance, with the help of hot reloading, it’s possible to inject updated source code files that you edited during a runtime.
-One must note that Flutter has a short development cycle as it helps to inject source code file during runtime.
+One must note that Flutter has a short development cycle as it helps to inject source code files during runtime.

 While hot reload is also available in React Native but the speed leaves a lot to be desired.
 Both Flutter and React Native cross-platform framework support hot reload that works at truly lightning speed in comparison with how iOS and Android apps native apps compile on XCode and Android Studio, respectively.

 To access almost all native modules, React Native uses UI kits consisting of material, native base, and elements.
-It even supports to iOS-style form components.
+It even supports iOS-style form components.
 Whereby Flutter still needs some contributed content.

-It comes with multiple UI components though along with testing, stateful management, libraries, etc. Yes, Flutter does lacks with iOS-style form components in the Cupertino library due to which the iOS design features aren’t compatible with the libraries.
+It comes with multiple UI components though along with testing, stateful management, libraries, etc. Yes, Flutter does lacks iOS-style form components in the Cupertino library due to which the iOS design features aren’t compatible with the libraries.

 Much as an adult framework, we can observe React Native has a solid worldwide network.
 It has more than 66,693 stars and 1,692 givers on GitHub, which means it's continually being improved.

 As indicated by AppBrain, at present over 5% of the top US applications are assembled utilizing this prominent system.
-And as per the research, the complete number of React Native based applications is 15,000.
+And as per the research, the complete number of React Native-based applications is 15,000.

 But Flutter is not the less as well.
 We have to consider it as it is new in the market still its fan-base is rapidly extending.
 This is observed in one of the research that shows its prevalence on Stack Overflow.